thechangelog/infrastructure/README.md

 # backup private key & passphrase in Lastpass or iCloud Keychain
 ```

-When choosing an SSH key name, I prefer **HOSTNAME_YYYYMMDD_TYPE**, e.g. `eve_20160716_rsa`.
+When choosing an SSH key name, I prefer **HOSTNAME_YYYYMMDD**, e.g. `eve_20160716`.
 The date part will capture when the key was generated and will serve as a reminder for when the time comes to rotate it (preferably every 6 months).

 ## Links